KostasKoutrou/kostaskoutrou.github.io/_posts/2030-12-31-troubleshoot-mde-with-kql.md

 | order by Timestamp desc
 ```

-The `ActionType` `RemovableStoragePolicyTriggered` does not mean a block or an allow by default.
-It means that a policy was triggered, and in the `AdditionalFields` column more details can be found.
+The `ActionType` `RemovableStoragePolicyTriggered` does not mean a block or an allow action by default.
+It means that a policy was triggered, and more details can be found in the `AdditionalFields` column.

 ### Exploit Protection